zenoss/zenosslabs/docs/zenpack_standards_guide.rst

 only bugfixes or tweaks (i.e. 1.0.1.)
 Subsequent versions must increment the minor version if the contain new features (i.e. 1.1.0.)

-A ZenPack’s version must be incremented each time it is delivered to a customer if there has been any change to it whatsoever.
+A ZenPack's version must be incremented each time it is delivered to a customer if there has been any change to it whatsoever.